 Vietnam represents one of the most dynamic and promising economies in Southeast Asia, with a projected GDP growth of 6.5% between 2023 and 2027.

 Vietnam continues to stand out as one of the most dynamic economies in Southeast Asia.
 In the 2024-2025 biennium, the country has confirmed a sustained pace of growth, with GDP expanding around the 6-6.5% per year, driven by manufacturing, foreign investment and strengthening domestic consumption.
-With a population that has surpassed the 100 million inhabitants and an average age of less than 35, Vietnam has a large pool of young workforce and a rapidly growing middle class increasingly oriented toward quality products and international brands.
+With a population that has surpassed the 100 million inhabitants and an average age of under 35, Vietnam has a large pool of young workforce and a rapidly growing middle class that is increasingly oriented toward quality products and international brands.

 The manufacturing sector remains one of the mainstays of the economy, supported by the gradual shift of global supply chains to Vietnam (“China+1” strategy) and government policies favorable to manufacturing investment.
 In parallel, the country is investing significantly in infrastructure, logistics, energy and digitalization, strengthening its role as a regional industrial and commercial hub.